BTS is a Knowledge-Based Organization

 National Transportation Statistics, updated quarterly online, presents a comprehensive compilation of statistics on the U.S. transportation system, including more than 260 data tables.

-State Transportation Statistics presents a statistical profile of transportation in the 50 states and the District of Columbia.
+State Transportation Statistics presents a statistical profile of transportation in the 50 states and the District of Columbia, and is updated annually.

 BTS issues regularly scheduled and one-time press releases that focus the attention of the media and the public on BTS products.
-In fiscal year 2007, monthly press releases provided updates on the Transportation Services Index, airline traffic, passenger airline employment, and North American surface freight; and quarterly press releases issued information on air fares and airline financials.
+In FY 2008, monthly press releases provided updates on the Transportation Services Index, airline traffic, passenger airline employment, and North American surface freight; and quarterly press releases issued information on air fares and airline financials.

-The Bureau also provided significant support for the Office of the Secretary of Transportations release of the monthly Air Travel Consumer Report, including simultaneously posting online year-to-date on-time performance tables and the ranking of on-time arrival and departure performance at major airports.
-Beginning in January 2007, BTS tables of airline taxi-out times have been posted online to coincide with the release of the Air Travel Consumer Report.
+The Bureau also provided significant support for the Office of the Secretary of Transportation's release of the monthly Air Travel Consumer Report, including simultaneously posting online year-to-date on-time performance tables, the ranking of on-time arrival and departure performance at major airports, as well as airline taxi-out times.

-The BTS web site averaged over 20,000 visitors per day in fiscal year 2007, more than any other DOT component.
+The BTS web site, www.bts.gov, averaged over 15,000 visitors per day in FY 2008.
 BTS continually updates its web site with statistics and graphics displays of trends.
 The web site enables quick response to current events.
-For example, immediately after the bridge collapse in Minnesota, BTS posted data on the condition of bridges in the United States.
 Features of the BTS home page include recent statistical releases, facts about the airline and freight industries, economic trend data, and links to the National Transportation Library and BTS publications.
-The interactive capacity of BTS TransStats web site allows users to select tables, analyze variables, create maps, or download data from a searchable index of over 100 transportation-related databases.
-BTS also provides, and regularly updates, transportation indicators that are shown on the White Houses economic briefing room web site.
+The interactive capacity of BTS' TransStats web site allows users to select tables, analyze variables, create maps, or download data from a searchable index of over 100 transportation-related databases.
+BTS also provides, and regularly updates, transportation indicators published on the White House's economic briefing room web site.